 - a dependent parent that is at least 62 years old, or

 - a divorced spouse when the marriage lasted ten or more years.

 Contacting the nearest Social Security office to determine eligibility is strongly advised to help with both the funeral expenses and expenses in the months.

 The Federal Emergency Management Agency (FEMA)

 FEMA can cover funeral costs for victims – either directly or indirectly – of major disasters.
 An example of a direct victim would be someone who drowns in flood or is crushed during an earthquake.
 An indirect death would be a death prompted by a catastrophe, such as a heart attack triggered by a natural disaster.
 The surviving family must prove that they do not have sufficient funds to cover the burial costs.
-FEMA can help pay for expenses such as the casket or urn, mortuary services, and up to five copies of the death certificate.
+FEMA can help pay for expenses such as the casket or unique urn, mortuary services, and up to five copies of the death certificate.